sunfounder/thales_kit/docs/source/Liquid Crystal Display.rst

     lcd = LCD()

-This command will display the text in the LCD.
+This statement will display the text on the LCD.
 It should be noted that the argument must be a string type.
 If we want to pass an integer or float, we must use the forced conversion statement ``str()``.

 .. code-block:: python

     lcd.message(string)

-If you call this statement multiple times, lcd will superimpose the text of these calls until it exceeds the display range.
+If you call this statement multiple times, lcd will superimpose the texts.
 This requires the use of the following statement to clear the display.

 .. code-block:: python